Skip to content

 Preparation of Hamiltonian Training Data

 First, generate a set of structure files (POSCAR or CIF files) using molecular dynamics or random perturbation.
-After setting the appropriate path parameters in the poscar2openmx.py file, run python poscar2openmx.py to convert these structures into OpenMX's .dat file format.
+After setting the appropriate path parameters in the poscar2openmx.yaml file, run poscar2openmx --config path/to/the/poscar2openmx.yaml to convert these structures into OpenMX's .dat file format.
 Run OpenMX to perform static calculations on these structure files and obtain the .scfout binary files, which store the Hamiltonian and overlap matrix information for each structure.
 These files serve as the target Hamiltonians during training.
 Next, run openmx_postprocess to process each structure and obtain the overlap.scfout file, which contains the Hamiltonian matrix H0 that is independent of the self-consistent charge density.
 If the constructed dataset is only used for prediction purposes and not for training (i.e., no target Hamiltonian is needed), run openmx_postprocess to obtain the overlap.scfout file merely. openmx_postprocess is executed similarly to OpenMX and supports MPI parallelism.

 Graph Data Conversion